juanignaciosl/cartodb-chrome-extension/Readme.md

 # CartoDB Chrome extension

-This Chrome extension allows to import data tables into CartoDB with one click.
+This Chrome extension allows to *import data tables and supported file extension download links into CartoDB with one click*.
 It does its best in order to parse html tables, please be understanding with its limitations ;) If you report any table that doesn't work as you expected we'll try to improve the extension.
 And you can contribute as well, too :-)

 ## Screenshots